American University: Admissions and student demographics

 Admission to American is considered to be "more selective" by the U.S. News & World Report.
 For the Class of 2027 (enrolling fall 2023), AU received 17,786 freshmen applications; 8,427 were admitted (47%) and 1,856 enrolled.
 The middle 50% range of SAT scores were 670–740 for Evidence-Based Reading and Writing and 620–710 for Math.
 The middle 50% range of the ACT Composite score was 29–32.

+AU’s admission rate has fluctuated considerably over time.
+For fall 2016, AU admitted 25.7% of first-year applicants, the lowest admission rate in the university's history.
+As of 2026, this is still the lowest admission rate to date.

+The university’s acceptance rate has increased in recent years due to enrollment challenges brought on by the COVID-19 pandemic, as well as increases in enrollment targets.

 Study abroad

-In 2025, U.S. News & World Report ranked American University 4th in study abroad programs.
+In 2026, U.S. News & World Report ranked American University 5th in study abroad programs.
 American University operates three premier programs in Brussels, Belgium; Madrid, Spain; and Nairobi, Kenya but, also partners with universities across the globe.

 Rankings

-American University's undergraduate program was tied for 91st overall among "national universities" in U.S. News & World Reports 2025 rankings, tied for 26th in "Best Undergraduate Teaching", 38th in "Most Innovative Schools", and 114th in "Best Value Schools".
+American University's undergraduate program was tied for 88th overall among "national universities" in U.S. News & World Reports 2026 rankings.
+The university is also ranked 5th in “Study Abroad”, tied for 15th in “Co-ops/Internships”, and 106th in "Best Value Schools".

 In 2008, 2010, 2012, and 2018, American University was named the most politically active school in the nation by The Princeton Reviews annual survey of college students.
 In 2006, the Fiske Guide to Colleges ranked AU as a "Best Buy" college for the quality of academic offerings in relation to the cost of attendance.
 However, in 2013, the Daily Beast listed the school in their list of "20 Least Affordable Colleges".
 For two years in a row, American University has had more students chosen to receive Presidential Management Fellowships than any other college or university in the country.
 In spring 2006, 34 graduate and law students were chosen for the honor.
 American University routinely ranks among the top mid-sized universities for producing Peace Corps volunteers.

-The School of Public Affairs is ranked 10th in the U.S. by U.S. News & World Report for 2023.
+The School of Public Affairs is ranked 12th in the U.S. by U.S. News & World Report for 2026.